Keats/kickstart/README.md

     ".travis.yml",
     "docs",
 ]
+# If this is set, kickstart will use this directory as a base for the template instead of
+# the root directory.
+This is useful when your template has its own documentation/CI/etc and you don't want
+# to ignore it.
+directory = "some-directory"
 # Optional, a list of patterns.
 All files matching one of the patterns will
 # be copied over without going through Tera.
 # Use it for files that contain syntax similar to Tera for example